railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    single: packing

 When the products have been manufactured, the storesperson automatically finds the order in his list of items to do.
-To see the items waiting for delivery, use the menu :menuselection:`Stock Management --> Outgoing Products --> Available Packing`.
-You'll find lists of packing to be done, there, as shown in the figure :ref:`fig-mrppacko`.
+To see the items waiting for picking, use the menu :menuselection:`Warehouse --> Warehouse Management --> Outgoing Deliveries`.
+You will find lists of packing to be done, there, as shown in the figure :ref:`fig-mrppacko`.

 .. _fig-mrppacko: